CLayer-dev/docs/docs/governance/governance-model.md

 ## Overview

-Circle Layer uses a decentralized governance model that allows token holders to participate in decision-making.
-The governance structure clearly separates the Circle Layer company's supportive role from network control, ensuring true decentralization.
+Core Layer uses a decentralized governance model that allows token holders to participate in decision-making.
+The governance structure clearly separates the Core Layer company's supportive role from network control, ensuring true decentralization.

 ## Company Structure & Network Governance

-### Circle Layer Company Role
+### Core Layer Company Role
-The Circle Layer company serves as an ecosystem supporter and facilitator, **not as a network controller**:
+The Core Layer company serves as an ecosystem supporter and facilitator, **not as a network controller**:

 - **Ecosystem Support**: Provides development resources, documentation, and community support
 - **Infrastructure Development**: Builds tools, SDKs, and developer resources